 Of all the things the Internet has done for society, changing the image of the workplace is one of the most exciting.
-Canadian businesses are embracing the idea of remote workers, due to increasing evidence of the many benefits of a flexible workforce.
-Research and guidance is also increasing in Canada as more businesses explore telecommuting and virtual commuting.
-Organizations like WORKshift are expanding to provide guidance on a national level.
+Canadian businesses are embracing the idea of remote workers as part of their long-term plan, due to increasing evidence of the many benefits of a flexible workforce.
+Research and guidance is also increasing in Canada, as more businesses explore telecommuting and virtual commuting.

 The top 10 benefits of a remote workplace include: